 Access to real people can be very helpful when navigating something as confusing as a new language.
 LinguaLift additionally contains cultural insights, script learning tools, and general vocabulary lessons.

-You can download the language app for free, but the subscription includes a book and customized study plan from your tutor.
+You can download the free language app, but the subscription includes a book and customized study plan from your tutor.

 We said Duolingo is a gamified language-learning app.
 Well, Mindsnacks takes gamification to a whole new level and is one of the best foreign language apps in terms of fun and simplicity.
 The language app teaches seven languages, each with eight to nine mini-games designed to help you learn grammar, listening, and vocabulary.